The project 49m² is a long-term experimental inquiry into the position of art in public space.

 Stadswandeling naar 49m2, met Sanne Muiser op 9 juni 2024.
 Foto: Joost van der Velden

-the artist selection for 2025
+Selection for 2025

 Roeland Rooijakkers – Winter 2025